natecostello/van_two_point_oh/blog/2022-1-23-24v-alternator/24v-alternator.md

 Fast-forward 3 months and about 7000 miles.
 During a couple of short breaks from van life, we had some time and availability to "open up the patient".

 The Wakespeed harness has a DTM style connector that connects to the same CANBus as its RJ-45 connectors.
 We wanted to take advantage of that CANBus access to allow for monitoring and data collection on all things BMS and Wakespeed related.
 So we took our old friend the loggingPi from the MHMBMSCTF, terminated connections with the mating Deutsche style connector and mounted the loggingPi in the "network" cabinet.
 We then verified we had access to all the same BMS CANBus data as before.
+TODO: Add the specific connector type for this guy.

 ![wakespeed canbus dtm](canbus-dtm.jpeg)
-_TODO: Add the specific connector type for this guy._
+_When I asked which wire was CAN-High and CAN-Low, Wakespeed responded, "Yellow for the sun high in the sky, Green for grass below"._

 We opened up the aft side of the battery compartment.
 We used VHB tape to mount three opto-isolators to that aft panel.
 The optos will be used to split and buffer the CHARGE-ENABLE signal from the REC BMS.
 This is basically a hardware backup that prevents over-charging in the event that CANbus communication among the BMS, Victron, and Wakespeed is down.
 We went ahead and wired a 24V source through an opto to drive the Wakespeed Feature-In port.
 The logic is "charging is allowed" => CHARGE-ENABLE = HIGH => Feature-In = HIGH.
 This logic will disable all Wakespeed charging in the event of a broken wire.
 TODO: Insert link to BMS Wiring Logic Article.